-The Cathedral is dedicated to Saint James “the Greater” (One of the twelve Apostles) and James “The Just” (The brother of Jesus).
+The Cathedral of Saint James is the main church in the Armenian Quarter of Jerusalem.
+By local tradition it holds relics of both Saint James “the Greater” (One of the twelve Apostles) and James “The Just” (The brother of Jesus).

 Saint James Ossuary?